Anna Zatorska Piotrkowska

 by Barbara Scrivens

 Anna Zatorska Piotrkowska has never forgotten the sight of hundreds of emaciated bodies and corpses as they arrived, truck after truck, at a Teheran hospital in 1942 and 1943.

-At eight years old she accompanied her mother, Waleria, as the older woman frantically looked for her husband and eldest son.
+At eight years old she accompanied her mother, Walerija, as the older woman frantically looked for her husband and eldest son.
 She had last seen them months before when they left a Kazakhstani kolkhoz to look for the Polish army.

-Anna, Waleria and the other Poles in Persia at the time shared common experiences—forced removal from their homes in eastern Poland by the occupying Soviets, brutal transport to NKVD1 forced-labour facilities in northern Russia and Siberia, and surviving Stalin’s Labour for Bread regime.
+Anna, Walerija and the other Poles in Persia at the time shared common experiences—forced removal from their homes in eastern Poland by the occupying Soviets, brutal transport to NKVD1 forced-labour facilities in northern Russia and Siberia, and surviving Stalin’s Labour for Bread regime.

 One of Stalin's ambitions was to eradicate the Polish nation.
 While the Soviets remained in eastern Poland between 17 September 1939 and 21 June 1941 they abducted an estimated 1,700,000 Poles.
 The remote regions of the USSR easily absorbed their corpses and, while they were still living, their labour boosted the Soviet economy and Stalin's Five-Year plans.

 After Hitler started marching his forces towards Moscow in June 1941, Stalin saw the readily available Polish adults in his NKVD facilities as potential Red Army soldiers and allowed them to leave those forced-labour facilities if they formed a Polish army on Russian soil.

 “… whenever a big truck came with soldiers, we went to see… I will always remember how we used to go through the whole lot… there were trucks and trucks with dead people…”